 During the 1930s, Harvey appeared in four Hollywood movies and the NBC television special, The Ethel Waters Show (1939), in which she performed a scene, with Waters and Fredi Washington, from their Broadway play Mamba’s Daughters (1939).
 She also screen tested for the role of Mammy in Gone with the Wind (1939), which went to Hattie McDaniel.
 On stage and on screen, as for most Black actors at that time, Harvey’s opportunities were limited to minor, stereotypical roles.
-She became involved, as an officer, with the Negro Actors Guild of America, an organization formed in 1936 to push for better representation of Black people in film, television, and theater.
+She became involved, as an officer, with the Negro Actors Guild of America, an organization formed in 1936 and began operating a year later to push for better representation of Black people in film, television, and theater.

 While less is known about Williams, she performed in 13 Broadway productions, joining Harvey in Blackberries of 1932 (Williams’ debut), Dance With Your Gods (1934), Porgy and Bess, and its three following revivals.
 Her last performance was in the play Cat on a Hot Tin Roof, which ran from 1955 to 1956 at the Morosco Theater (demolished).
 Washington notes that, as part of the Four Bon-Bons quartet, Harvey and Williams were reportedly the first Black act to broadcast over television, singing “St. James Infirmary” in October 1931.
 Following Harvey’s death in 1952, the Baltimore Afro-American wrote that “she made her home with Miss Musa Williams, an actress friend of 20 years or more, at 351 West 114th Street,” the Monterey apartment building located catty-corner to their former residence at the Lafayette Apartments.